aymhenry/Python_CERA/Cycle2Py_NewDesgin/Class_Compressor/readme.md

 ## Tester files

 * All class methods was taken as separate functions in separate file.
 Example (comp.py) with will be (comp method) in (compressor) class.
 * Every function will have a separate file for test.
-Example (Test_comp.py) to test (comp.py).
+Example (comp_Test.py) to test (comp.py).
   * Inputs variable, and description, and proposed test value.
   * Output values, to approve function output.
 * Every function will have a separate file for sample output.
-Example (Test_comp_data.txt). also could have other information to tester.
+Example (comp.txt). also could have other information to tester.

 ## Python Decoration function